hbuchel/heather-buchel.com/content/blog/2023/10/why-your-web-design-sucks.md

 I don't know how else to answer this, besides: the gendering of design as women's work is why people don't use the title "web designer" anymore.
 It's been belittled and othered away.
 It's why we've split that web design role into two; now you're either a UX designer and you can sit at that table _over there_ or you're a front-end developer and you can sit at the table with the people that build websites.

-<blockquote class="bq bq--right">the gendering of design as women's work is why people don't use the title "web designer" anymore.</blockquote>

 What happened around that time, in 2010 or so, that I mentioned?
 Well, the area of front-end work, which has been heavily gendered as "feminine" work, was finally being viewed as "serious" or "real" programming* because, to no one's surprise, something that is designed well is good for business.
 As a "real" career option for developers, now men are interested.
 You're welcome.

 <aside class="aside">